Bruno Coulais: Life and career

 In 2009, he won at the 37th Annie Awards, in the "Music in a Feature Production" category for Coraline.

-In 2009 he also collaborated with Irish band Kíla to produce the soundtrack for the beautifully and uniquely animated feature film, The Secret of Kells, which tells the story of a parentless boy, Brendan, and his involvement with The Book of Kells.
-The music is equally light and dark and the textures and sounds equally European and Irish.
+In 2009 he also collaborated with Irish band Kíla to produce the soundtrack for the animated feature film, The Secret of Kells, which tells the story of a parentless boy, Brendan, and his involvement with The Book of Kells.
+The music mixes Continental European and Irish influences.

 In 2013, he wrote the soundtrack for "Lady Ô", the evening show of the Futuroscope, directed by Skertzò and starring Nolwenn Leroy as the storyteller.

 In 2022, he was awarded the Lifetime Achievement Award from the World Soundtrack Academy.

 Bruno Coulais's musical style may vary significantly between different projects, but there are some constant factors visible: his taste for opera and for human voice (in particular that of children), for a search for original sonority, for world music and mixing different musical cultures, and finally, a certain tendency to give preference to the ambience created by lighting rather than the film's narration.